whaleclub/api/source/includes/_overview.md

 # Overview

-Welcome to Whaleclub's API.
+Welcome to Whaleclub's API!
 You can use the API to programmatically submit new trades, check your balance, fetch trading history, and much more.
 You can both live trade and demo trade.

 The API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
 All requests should be made over SSL.
 All request and response bodies, including errors, are encoded in JSON (`application/json` content type).